ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

     Direction = direction;
     Speed = speed;

+    //Debug.Log("Direction: " + Direction);
+    //Debug.Log("Speed " + Speed);

     // Move the GameObject
     transform.position += Speed * Time.deltaTime * Direction;

 }//end Move()

 ```
+> [!TIP]
+> When dynamically setting variables, as in this case, it’s a good idea to verify that the **values are updating correctly**.
+Using `Debug.Log` here can help confirm that the `direction` and `speed` passed to the method are being applied as expected.
+Once you’ve verified that the values are correct and the movement behaves as intended, you should **remove or comment out the** `Debug.Log` **statements** to avoid unnecessary console output and potential performance overhead.

 #### Why assign parameters to the properties?

 Even though the values are temporary inputs for this method call, assigning them to the properties ensures that: